JozefMist/hivapJ/README.md

 Two fission-barrier approaches can be used, by changing the FISROT value in hivapein.dat (or hivapein_IFUS\*.dat to be used in the automatization script) - the Cohen-Plasil-Swiatecki approach (FISROT=0) [Cohen et al., Ann.
 Phys.
 82, 1974] or the Sierk approach (FISROT=2) [Sierk, PRC 33, 1986].

-The nuclear masses are in mlz.dat file, in the form of mass excess.
+The nuclear masses are in the mlz.dat file, in the form of mass excess.

-HIVAP requires strict formatting of the file for each element: line 1: Z A_min A_max - each 4 characters long including spaces line 2: m1 m2 ... m10 - each 8 characters long, including spaces, decimal point and minus sign, at most 3 decimal places, 10 values per line. line 3: m11 ... m20
+HIVAP requires strict formatting of the file for each element:

+line 1: Z A_min A_max - each 4 characters long including spaces

+line 2: m1 m2 ... m10 - each 8 characters long, including spaces, decimal point, and minus sign, at most 3 decimal places, 10 values per line.

+line 3: m11 ... m20

-line 4: m21 ... m27 - last line can contain less than 10 values
+line 4: m21 ... m27 - last line can contain fewer than 10 values

 line 5: Z+1 A_min A_max - new element
 .
 .